ppc64le/charts/stable/ibm-hadoop/README.md

-## Introduction
 # Hadoop Chart
+##Introduction

 [Hadoop](https://hadoop.apache.org/) is a framework for running large scale distributed applications.

 This chart is primarily intended to be used for YARN and MapReduce job execution where HDFS is just used as a means to transport small artifacts within the framework and not for a distributed filesystem.
 Data should be read from cloud based datastores such as Google Cloud Storage, S3 or Swift.

 ## Chart Details

-## Note
 The original work for this helm chart is present @ [Helm Charts]( https://github.com/helm/charts) Based on the [hadoop]( https://github.com/helm/charts/tree/master/stable/hadoop) chart

 ## Resources Required
 The chart deploys pods consuming minimum resources as specified in the resources configuration parameter (default: Memory: 200Mi, CPU: 100m)

 ## Prerequisites
--Kubernetes 1.7+ with Beta APIs enabled
+-Kubernetes 1.7+
--Tiller 2.6.0 or later
+-Tiller 2.7.2 or later

 ## Installing the Chart